haihala/whoops-all-grapplers/docs/tasks/before_locals_test/before_locals_test.md

 Gotta do:

-- Quick round over the moves
-  - Frame data makes sense (currently hard to combo)
 - Update steam deck
+- Holding down 2, 36x should trigger 236x

 If there is time:

+- Items
-- Airdash item
+  - Airdash
-- Item that makes Samurai 2h freeze the enemy momentum
-- De-macro dashes to a builder
-- Split hitbox attributes to a separate builder, main builder just has a bunch of "at frame x do these actions" points and handles requirements
+- Builderification
+  - Generic action (events at a time, requirement stuff)
+  - Dashes
+  - Jumps